Creating an Fn Project CLI Context to Connect to Oracle Cloud Infrastructure

 - to provide the OCID of the compartment that will own deployed functions

-- to provide the Oracle Cloud Infrastructure Registry address that you want to use with Oracle Functions
+- to provide the Oracle Cloud Infrastructure Registry address that you want to use with OCI Functions

 The instructions in this topic assume: